nihlton/sticky-polite/README.md

 ![stick-polite-animation](https://github.com/user-attachments/assets/be262276-443d-4362-b24f-1dd4f84dcd20)

-A robust, zero-dependency headless utility for "Polite" sticky positioning.
+A robust, zero-dependency headless utility for 'polite' sticky positioning.
 Imagine if `position: sticky` could understand when your user wants it out of the way and politely excuses itself from the viewport.

-It strikes a balance between keeping important page elements highly available, and keeping the screen clear of distractions.
+Keep important page elements highly available, while keeping the screen clear of distractions.

 [Code Sandbox](https://codesandbox.io/p/sandbox/h6z4jh)